jhin93/Jhin93/README.md

 </a>

 #### Blockchain project: 'Digital Stamp'
-'Digital Stamp' feature issues the customer's 3D artwork information in the form of an NFT and transfers it to the customer's wallet.
+'Digital Stamp' feature issues the customer's 3D artwork information as an NFT and transfers it to the customer's wallet.

-This blockchain feature was to modify and deploy an ERC-721 smart contract, based on a modified smart contract that was newly deployed on the blockchain main network.
-Thereby strengthening the copyright of the artwork.
-The method is to limit the number of NFT transfers to the smart contract to 1.
-When transferred to the customer, the number of transfers is deducted to 0, so that it is permanently attributed to the wallet.
-Even if the customer's 3D artwork is stolen, the record existing in the form of an NFT can claim copyright.

 ### 2. FEELWAY (Sep 2020 ~ April 2021)
 ### UI Developing | Develop and maintain web platform - [FEELWAY](https://www.feelway.com/)